droyed/prelabel/README.md

 Test images located at `assets/images_YOLO` are from the [COCO val2017 dataset](https://cocodataset.org/) (Lin et al., 2015), licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

+Demo Video Assets - The image used for demo is from https://ddot.dc.gov/page/pedestrian-program.

 ## Contributing

 Contributions are welcome!
 See [CONTRIBUTING.md](CONTRIBUTING.md) for setup